 My first taste of this Southern Squash Casserole came in one of our favorite spots in the Golden Isles of Georgia.
 I remember it came in small individual ramekin like bowls, and one spoon into that cheesy squashiness and I said “how can your regular vegetable get to that level of yum??”

 My husband just said “welcome to the South.”

 Like so many holiday side dishes, it’s pretty quick and simple to put together.
-All you have to do is cook the yellow squash a little, make the cream sauce, marry them together in your casserole dish, put on a crumbly topping and bake it.
-Sound easy?
 First, a few tips to ensure you end up with a mighty tasty dish on your table:

-Tip #1: It’s very important to get as much liquid out of the squash during the initial cooking as possible to prevent a watery casserole.
-Remember, these squash have a very high water content, so when you sauteé them discard the liquid from the pan.
-To make sure most of it is gone, rest the sauteéd squash in a colander for 10 minutes to drain out any remaining liquid.
+Tip #1: It’s very important to get as much liquid out of the squash during the initial cooking as possible, to prevent a watery casserole.
+Remember, these squash have a very high water content, so when you sauté them discard the liquid from the pan.
+To make sure most of it is gone, rest the sautéed squash in a colander for 10 minutes to drain out any remaining liquid.

 Tip #2: Slice your squash evenly and don’t overcook it.
 Avoid browning them.
 You just need to make them a little bit soft, otherwise you may end up with a mushy casserole.

 Tip #3: Try to stick with Ritz crackers, they are super buttery.

 Tip #4: Gently fold the sauce mixture in your sauteéd squash as you don’t want to break the squash up.